 Reuse old scarves to wrap and tie gifts, which eliminates the use of sticky tape as well.
 Reuse boxes to pack presents.
 Your gifts can be wrapped using old newspapers.
 This helps to minimize deforestation and reduces paper wastage.

 With a little creativity, consider regifting presents instead of throwing them away.
 Gifting experiences instead of presents, such as a family day out, promotes bonding.
 Give fewer plastic products.
 Alternatives are wooden utensils, canvas tote bags and organic soap like EUMORA.
-Our product is made from 100% natural ingredients - Austrian Heilmoor Clay, HMa (Hydration Micro-algae).
+Our product is made from 100% natural ingredients - Austrian Heilmoor Clay, HMA (Hydration MicroAlgae), Shea Butter.